-Annenberg School of Nursing does not assume responsibility for student housing, does not have dormitory facilities under its control, nor offers student housing assistance.
-According to rentals.com for Reseda, CA rental properties start at approximately \$850.00 per month.
+Annenberg School of Nursing does not assume responsibility for student housing, does not have dormitory facilities under its control, nor does it offer student housing assistance.
+According to Rentals.com for Reseda, CA, rental properties start at approximately \$1,200.00 per month.